 RSE involves teaching Relationships Education and Sex Education.
-The Elms uses the Jigsaw scheme of work.
-It is a well-researched scheme that provides a comprehensive and progressive approach to the teaching of RSE, which includes the following strands:
+The Elms uses the My Life scheme of work, which currently aims at delivering relationship education from Reception to Year 6 and sex education to Years 5 and 6..
+It is a well-researched scheme that provides a comprehensive and progressive approach to the teaching of both relationship and sex education, which includes coverage of the following strands: